 Previously known as the "XRootD proxy cache", XCache provides a caching service for data federations that serve one or more VOs.
-In the OSG, there are three data federations based on XCache: ATLAS XCache, CMS XCache, and StashCache.
+If your site contributes large amounts of computing resources to the OSG, a site XCache could be part of a solution to help reduce incoming WAN usage.
+In the OSG, there are three data federations based on XCache: ATLAS XCache, CMS XCache, and StashCache for all other VOs.

-If you are affiliated with a site or VO interested in contributing to or starting a data federation, contact us at firstname.lastname@example.org.
+If you are affiliated with a site or VO interested in contributing to a data federation, contact us at firstname.lastname@example.org.

-An XRootD standalone server exports an existing filesystem, such as HDFS or Lustre, using both the XRootD and WebDAV protocols.
+An XRootD standalone server exports data from an existing network storage solution, such as HDFS or Lustre, using both the XRootD and WebDAV protocols.
 Generally, only sites affiliated with large VOs would need to install an XRootD standalone server so consult your VO if you are interested in contributing storage.